-The printable area on the DEClaser 2100 is approximately the same as the printable area on the LN03 printer.
+The printable area on the DEClaser 2100 plus printer is approximately the same as the printable area on the LN03 printer.
 There is an approximate $\frac{1}{4}$ " non-printable area around the page.

-This difference does not affect applications using the predefined Page Format Selections (PFS) or applications that do not print within 1⁄4" of the paper edge.
+This difference does not affect applications that do not print within $\frac{1}{4}$ " of the paper edge.
 When the LN03 printer encounters a character that exceeds the printable area, it attempts (in some instances) to shift the character so that it falls within the printable area.
-The DEClaser 2100 printer does not image any characters that exceed the printable area.
+The DEClaser 2100 plus printer does not image any characters that exceed the printable area.
 This results in lost characters.